GoogleCloudPlatform/snapshot-debugger/README.md

 *   `a={a} b={b}` is the logpoint message format
 *   `d-8dd7f149` is the debuggee ID

+> **Note**: A common issue that users have run into is that logging at INFO level is often suppressed by the default logger and so logpoints will appear to be broken.
+See the `--log-level` option for setting a higher priority log level.

 #### Logpoint message format

 The format string is the message which will be logged every time the logpoint